Medicare, Medicaid, and Related Data Sources

 Medicaid and CHIP enrollment data can be found at

 The CMS Office of Minority Health publishes an interactive mapping tool using state and county levels enabling the comparison of health and person characteristics.
-Data can be downloaded. https://www.cms.gov/About-CMS/Agency-Information/OMH/OMH-Mapping-Medicare-Disparities.html
+Data can be downloaded at. https://www.cms.gov/About-CMS/Agency-Information/OMH/OMH-Mapping-Medicare-Disparities.html

-The CMS hospital service area file contains number of discharges, total days of care, and total charges summarized by hospital provider number and the ZIP code of the Medicare beneficiary.
-It can be used to identify the distance persons travel to be admitted to particular hospitals.
+The CMS hospital service area file contains hospital discharges, total days of care, and total charges summarized by hospital provider number and the ZIP code of the Medicare beneficiary.
+It can be used to identify the distance persons travel to be admitted to each hospital.

 Limited data set (LDS) files contain Medicare beneficiary information by type of provider.
 They are typically large files, may require a fee to obtain, and are too large for Excel.